-I once came across a Watchtower magazine (Oct, 1, 2011) titled: “Five Lies about God Exposed”.
-Its a typical polemic against Christendom.
-Its page 3 says:
+I once came across an edition of Watchtower magazine (October, 1, 2011) titled: “Five Lies about God Exposed”.
+It’s a typical polemic against Christendom.
+On page 3 it says:

 “Imagine, then how you would feel if you learned that you had been lied to about God?… God’s Word, the Bible, contains what we need in order to distinguish the truth from lies.”